Did you know that the average cost of a funeral today can be over $10,000?

 Also plan in advance- as you’re less likely to might last minute emotional decisions.

-It used to be standard practice to artificially preserve the remains before burial by embalming them.
+It used to be standard practice at a funeral home to artificially preserve the remains before burial by embalming them.

 This process made use of an expensive and harmful chemical called formaldehyde.
 It seemed comforting to know that a loved one’s remains might take longer to decompose after burial.

 However, we now know that burying embalming fluid in the ground damages the environment.
-Also, embalming will drive up your funeral costs.
+And also, funeral homes will use embalming to drive up your final bill.

 Consider burying or cremating immediately after death so that you can avoid the need for this process.